-Whether you incorporate naps into your daily routine or choose to opt for them when you are overly exhausted, naps can have a profound affect on alertness and performance.
-But when should you nap and for how long?
-The answers to these questions depend on the individual, and the following will help you determine the perfect nap in terms of time and length that is best for you.
+Whether athletes incorporate naps into their daily routine or choose to opt for them when they are overly exhausted, naps can have a profound effect on alertness and athletic performance.
+But when is the right time to nap and for how long?
+The answers to these questions depend on the individual, and the following will help athletes determine the perfect nap in terms of time and length that is best for them.

 Different Types of Naps

-Before you go take your afternoon nap, it is important to recognize the importance of external environments’ role in sleep.
+Before athletes take their afternoon nap, it is important to recognize the importance of external environments’ role in sleep.
 When an individual’s body is preparing for sleep, their internal temperature drops, explaining why sleeping in extreme heat or cold (external environment) can be difficult.
 Daylight is the main external cue that affects sleep, thus when taking a nap one should consider both temperature and lighting to best achieve a regenerative rest.
-It is important that athletes are educated in the physiological factors that affect sleep quality, helping guarantee that an afternoon nap will be beneficial to their performance.
-Try out different types of naps using the previous tips and find what works specifically for you.
-Happy napping!
+It is important that athletes are educated on the physiological factors that affect sleep quality, helping to guarantee that an afternoon nap will be beneficial to their performance.

 - RANEL VENTER, M Sport Sci Lecturer, Department of Sport Science, Stellenbosch University